-The CNVMP shall, as a minimum, address the following aspects with regard to construction noise:
+Each CNVMP shall, as a minimum, address the following aspects with regard to construction noise:

-- (c) a description of noise sources, including machinery, equipment and construction techniques to be used; - (d) predicted construction noise levels; - hours of operation, including times and days when noisy construction work and blasting would occur in compliance with Condition 1.10; - (ea) physical noise mitigation measures, including limiting the use of reverse alarms during night-time works, maintenance of access roads (to ensure they are smooth), acoustic screening around the site, plant selection and maintenance procedures, and site layout; - (f) construction noise criteria for any specific areas and sensitive receivers such as schools, child care centres, medical or aged care facilities; - (g) the identification of activities and locations that will require the design of noise mitigation measures: such as temporary barriers or enclosures and the details of such measures where the Project noise criteria are predicted to be exceeded; - (h) the measures that will be undertaken by the Consent Holder to communicate and obtain feedback from affected stakeholders on noise management measures to affected stakeholders; - development of alternative management strategies where full compliance with NZS6803:1999 cannot be achieved, the CNVMP shall set out the Best Practicable Option for the mitigation of the noise levels specific to each activity for each site, including physical mitigation, restrictions on hours for the noisy work, consultation and monitoring the methodology for handling noncompliances (including drafting site specific CNVMPs) so that the Best Practicable Option is adopted;
+- (c) a description of noise sources, including machinery, equipment and construction techniques to be used; - (d) predicted construction noise levels; - (e) hours of operation, including times and days when noisy construction work and blasting would occur in compliance with Condition 1.10; - (f) physical noise mitigation measures, including limiting the use of tonal reverse alarms during night-time works, maintenance of access roads (to ensure they are smooth), acoustic screening around the site, plant selection and maintenance procedures, and site layout;

-- (j) methods for monitoring and reporting on construction noise, including additional monitoring required for activities that cannot comply with the criteria in NZS6803:1999; - (k) methods for receiving and responding to complaints about construction noise; and - (I) construction operator training procedures.
+- (g) construction noise criteria for any specific areas and sensitive receivers such as schools, child care centres, medical or aged care facilities; - the identification of activities and locations that will require the design of specific noise mitigation measures; - (i) the consultation undertaken by the Consent Holder with affected stakeholders to develop the proposed noise management measures and any feedback received from those stakeholders, along with the noise management measures that will be adopted based on this consultation; - (j) where full compliance with NZS6803:1999 cannot be achieved, the CNVMP shall set out the methodology for handling non-compliances (including drafting site specific CNVMPs) so that the Best Practicable Option is adopted, including setting out the consultation undertaken with affected stakeholders in developing the Best Practicable Option; - (k) methods for monitoring and reporting on construction noise, including additional monitoring required for activities that cannot comply with the criteria in NZS6803:1999; - (I) methods for receiving and responding to complaints about construction noise; and - (m) construction operator training procedures.

-The CNVMP shall also describe measures adopted to meet the requirements of German Standard DIN4150-3:1999, and as a minimum shall address the following aspects with regard to construction vibration:
+Each CNVMP shall also describe measures adopted to meet the requirements of German Standard DIN4150-3:1999, and as a minimum shall address the following aspects with regard to construction vibration:

-- (m) vibration sources, including machinery, equipment and construction techniques to be used; - (n) hours of operation; - (o) provision for the determination of buildings that require pre-condition surveys to be re-evaluated following test blasts at the commencement of blasting; - (p) preparation of building condition reports on 'at risk' buildings prior to, during and after completion of works, where for the purposes of this condition an 'at risk' building is one at which the levels in the German Standard DIN4150-3: 1999 are likely to be approached or exceeded; - (q) provision for the use of building condition surveys to determine the sensitivity of the building(s) on the adjacent sites to ground movement in terms of the Line 1-3 criteria of the DIN standard; - (qa) provision for the determination of buildings that require post-condition surveys to be undertaken following the commencement of blasting: - (r) identification of any particularly sensitive activities in the vicinity of the proposed works (e.g. commercial activity using sensitive equipment such as radiography or mass-spectrometry) including Plant and Food Research (at 118-120 Mt Albert Road, Mt Albert), the Institute of Environmental Science and Research (Hampstead Road, Sandringham) and Caltex Western Springs (at 778-802 Great North Road, Grey Lynn); - (s) alternative management and mitigation strategies where compliance with German Standard DIN4150-3: 1999 cannot be achieved; - the measures that will be undertaken by the Consent Holder to communicate and obtain feedback from affected stakeholders on vibration management measures to affected stakeholders; - (u) methods for monitoring and reporting on construction vibration; and - (v) methods for receiving and responding to complaints about construction vibration.
+- (n) vibration sources, including machinery, equipment and construction techniques to be used; - (o) preparation of building condition reports on 'at risk' buildings prior to, during and after completion of works, where for the purposes of this condition an 'at risk' building is one at which the levels in the German Standard DIN4150-3: 1999 are likely to be approached or exceeded; - use of building condition surveys to determine the sensitivity of the building(s) on the adjacent sites to ground movement in terms of the Line 1-3 criteria of the DIN standard; - (q) provision for the determination of buildings that require post-condition surveys to be undertaken following the commencement of blasting; - (r) identification of any particularly sensitive activities in the vicinity of the proposed works (e.g. commercial activity using sensitive equipment such as radiography or mass-spectrometry) including Plant and Food Research (at 118-120 Mt Albert Road, Mt Albert), the Institute of Environmental Science and Research (Hampstead Road, Sandringham) and Caltex Western Springs (at 778-802 Great North Road, Grey Lynn) along with the details of consultation with the landowners of the sites on which the sensitive activities are located and any management measures that will be adopted based on this consultation; - (s) alternative management and mitigation strategies where compliance with German Standard DIN4150-3: 1999 cannot be achieved;

+- (t) the consultation undertaken by the Consent Holder with affected stakeholders to develop the proposed vibration management measures and any feedback received from those stakeholders, along with the vibration management measures that will be adopted based on this consultation; - (u) methods for monitoring and reporting on construction vibration; and - (v) methods for receiving and responding to complaints about construction vibration.

-The CNVMP shall be implemented and maintained throughout the entire construction period and shall be updated when necessary.
+Each CNVMP shall be implemented and maintained throughout the entire construction period and shall be updated when necessary.